ROJAY'S ART GALLERY: Welcome to my private gallery. This is a select sampling of my work as it has progressed over the years, and

 is vice president and general manager of Pinnacle General Food Canada Corporation, the Canadian manufacturer of Swanson's products and a

 hell of a nice guy.
-He was grateful enough for having the art completed and Fed-Exed on such short noticed, that he paid me more than my asking price.
+He was grateful enough for having the art completed and Fed-Exed on such short notice, that he paid me more than my asking price.

 Scroll down to see Andrew's caricature below-- Hearty Bowl 2002.